0xmsu/hermes-subnet/docs/validator.md

 * `OPENAI_API_KEY`: API key for OpenAI (currently the only supported provider).

 * `LLM_MODEL`: LLM model used by the validator to generate synthetic challenges.
+GPT-5 or similar models are recommended.

 * `SCORE_LLM_MODEL`: LLM model used by the validator to score miners.
 It is recommended to use a model with reasoning capabilities, such as `o3`.